cloud-elements/devportal/docs/elements/sharefile/sharefile-create-instance.md

 ## Create Instance

-ShareFile is a Help Desk Platform.
+ShareFile is a Cloud Storage Platform.
 When you provision an instance, your app will have access to the different functionality offered by the ShareFile platform.

 ### Step 1.
 Get Elements OAuth Information